seanox/aspect-js/manual/en/mvc.md

 constructs/classes in which properties and logic corresponding to the markup/DOM are implemented.
 This avoids manual implementation and declaration of events as well as synchronization and interaction between UI and the application logic.

+__The binding requires a composite.
+Only elements of the type composite or__ __their children are included for the object/model binding.__

 TODO: